fmfi-compbio/deepnano-blitz/README.md

 ```

 When using only very short first part of read (and especially when you lowered the STEP), you might
-need to cutoff bad part of the read using this (trim function is adopted from nanonet):
+need to cutoff bad part of the read (usually called the stall) using this (trim function is adopted from nanonet):

 ```python
 def trim(signal, window_size=40, threshold_factor=3.0, min_elements=3):